IgnacioBP/proyecto_webtech/README.md

     -Associate an account with a google email

-    -Implement 'automatic creation' of TicketList when creating a user, AssignTicket when creating a executive, TagList when creating a Ticket and Chat when creating a Ticket.

     -Implement methods to manege correctly this 'automatic creation' objects

     -All reports methods needed to create a report